nkyx-research/nkyx-ds-template/README.md

         > pdm self add copier
         ```

-1. Init a new repo using and following command
+2. Init a new repo using and following command

     ```bash
     > cd [project_root_path] && pdm init --copier gh:qutang/nkyx-ds-template --UNSAFE
     ```

-    or use `copier`
+    or use `copier` for a stable version

     ```bash
     > copier copy --trust gh:qutang/nkyx-ds-template [project_root_path]
     ```

+    or for dev version

+    ```bash
+    > copier copy --vcs-ref main --trust gh:qutang/nkyx-ds-template [project_root_path]
+    ```

-2. You are all set and good to go!
+3. You are all set and good to go!

 ## References